ikkidev/CloudResume/README.md

-##About:
+## About:
 This repo contains the code to provision my Cloud Resume Website at [https://www.ikkidev.com](https://www.ikkidev.com) inspired by the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).
 I have a more detailed write-up on my journey with the challenge up on my blog: [https://miraclecoder.com](https://miraclecoder.com/).
-All the AWS services that I used for hosting my website on AWS is recorded on the architecture diagram below:
+The AWS services that I used for hosting my website on AWS is recorded on the architecture diagram below:
 ![architecture diagram](Cloud_Resume_Architecture_Diagram.png)

-##Prerequisite:
+## Prerequisite:
 1. AWS account to provision resources.
 I use [awsume](https://awsu.me) to manage my aws profile configurations
    ```
     To assume a profile simply do